Economy of Luxembourg: Tourism

 Tourism is an important component of the national economy, representing about 8.3% of GDP in 2009 and employing some 25,000 people or 11.7% of the working population.
 Despite the current crisis, the Grand Duchy still welcomes over 900,000 visitors a year who spend an average of 2.5 nights in hotels, hostels or on camping sites.
 Business travel is flourishing representing 44% of overnight stays in the country and 60% in the capital, up 11% and 25% between 2009 and 2010.

 Agriculture

 Luxembourg's small but productive agricultural sector is highly subsidized, mainly by the EU and the government.
-It employs about 1–3% of the work force.
+It employs about 1–3% of the workforce.
 Most farmers are engaged in dairy and meat production.
 Vineyards in the Moselle Valley annually produce about 15 million litres of dry white wine, most of which is consumed within Luxembourg and also in Germany, France, and Belgium on a lesser scale.

 Data

+In 2022, the sector with the highest number of companies registered in Luxembourg is Finance, Insurance, and Real Estate with 89,748 companies followed by Services and Retail Trade with 31,658 and 6,571 companies respectively.

 The following table shows the main economic indicators in 1980–2017.
 Inflation under 2% is in green.

-Accounting principles

-Establishing accounts depends on the size of companies, and referring to three criteria: total of the balance sheet (total of assets without losses of the accounting year), the net amount of the turnover (net, such as it appears on the profit and loss account) and the average number of the workforce.

-The control of medium and big companies must be made by one or several independent auditors of companies, appointed by the general assembly among the members of the Institute of Independent Auditors of Companies.

-The control of small companies must be made by an accountant appointed by the general assembly for definite duration.

-The conclusion of the independent auditor's report can be: